conradwt/cooklists/README.md

 ## License

-Kural For The Day is released under the [MIT license](https://mit-license.org).
+Cooklists For The Day is released under the [MIT license](https://mit-license.org).

 ## Copyright